fpassow/world_data/owid_covid/queries_and_results.md

 |Netherlands                    |2022|March    |87                |11.47                                 |
 |Andorra                        |2021|December |86                |11.68                                 |

+### Biggest Outbreaks in Large Countries
+Top 100 reported numbers of new cases for a country in one month, relative to population, but only for countries with at least ten million people.

 ```
--- Top 100 as above, but only for countries with at least ten million people
 SELECT TOP(100)
   [Location] AS [Country],
   [Year],